natecostello/van_two_point_oh/blog/2022-5-13-starlink/starlink.md

 * [Husky 12 Gal container]()

 Deployed:
 Dishy will sit atop a [Flag Pole Buddy](https://flagpolebuddy.com/ols/products/httpsflagpolebuddycomolsproductshttpsflagpolebuddycomolsproductsstarlink-kit-2nd-generation).
 The lowest element of the flag pole will be mounted to the vertical element of the aluminess passenger door carrier.
 Flag Pole Buddy doesn't have an off-the-shelf adapter to mount to a the aluminess tubing (1.625").
 Based on a call they asked that I email the dimensions (sasia@flagpolebuddy.com) and they'd pass them to thier designer and get back to me.
 Flag Pole Buddy reached out on 10-14-2022 and stated that the designer made custom "caps" suitable for the Aluminess tube dimensions.
 Place order, in the "special instructions" section add: "Need aluminess ladder modification caps".
+(Ordered)

 We considered the Harbor Freight telescoping flag pole but have decided against it based on reported failures of the telescoping mechanism.